3.1 General context

 On this page

-According to a Nevin Economic Research Institute Report (2014), there are two prominent features of the Irish labour market.
-These are the high proportion of people in employment with a third level degree and the low level of labour market participation for women aged 35 and over, in particular such women without a third level education.
+There are two prominent features of the Irish labour market.
+There are a high proportion of people in employment with a third level degree and in Ireland there is a low level of labour market participation for women aged 35 and over women without a third level education.

 Irish workers are more likely to be employed as ‘professionals’ or in sales and service occupations than their European counterparts.
 Irish employment is concentrated in the service sector, in both relatively high paying export orientated services, and relatively low paying services more geared to the domestic economy.

-Another feature of the Irish economy is that Ireland has become a global technology hub for many ICT companies.
+Another feature of the Irish economy is that Ireland has become a global technology hub for many companies.
 Many of the top global software companies, technical companies and IT services companies are based in Ireland.
-For example, Intel, HP, IBM, Microsoft and Apple, Google, Facebook, LinkedIn, Amazon, PayPal, eBay and Twitter are all based in Ireland.
+For example, Intel, HP, IBM, Microsoft and Apple, Google, Facebook, LinkedIn, Amazon, PayPal, eBay, and Twitter are all situated in Ireland.
+A lot of legal, financial and consulting companies are located in Ireland and this increases employment opportunities for Irish people.

 IDA Ireland states that Ireland is the second largest exporter of computer and IT services in the world.
 The sector accounts for more than €50 billion of exports from Ireland per annum.